-How long will I wait for a new provider to process my balance transfer application?
+How long will it take a new provider to process my balance transfer application?

-Applying for a new balance transfer credit card usually takes around 10 to 15 minutes, but most providers offer an online decision on your application within minutes.
-If you indicated on your application the balances to transfer, it could take up to two weeks for you to see the debt in your new account and your new card to arrive.
+Applying for a new balance transfer credit card usually takes around 10 to 15 minutes, and most providers will then offer an online decision on your application within minutes.
+If you indicated on your application the balances you want to transfer, it could take up to two weeks for you to see the debt in your new account and for your new card to arrive.

-How long will it take to process my balance transfer?
+How long do lenders take to process my balance transfer?

 |Institution||Number of days to process|

 |Capital One||Between 7-10 working days.|

 |HSBC||Between 3 to 4 working days.|

 |Sainsbury’s Bank||Up to 10 working days.|